 Lay the groundwork for business continuity

-- Law Practice Management and Business COVID-19 Resources for Lawyers: Here you’ll learn about steps you can take to create a path forward for your law firm, including establishing remote work policies, navigating HR issues related to COVID-19, and resources related to COVID-19 such as court closures and newly enacted legislation and regulations.
+- Law Practice Management and Business COVID-19 Resources for Lawyers: Learn about steps you can take to create a path forward for your law firm, including establishing remote work policies, navigating HR issues related to COVID-19, and resources related to COVID-19 such as court closures and newly enacted legislation and regulations.

 Choose technology to facilitate remote work